GoSimpleLLC/nbvcxz/README.md

 ## Differentiating Features
 * Internationalization support for all feedback, and console output.
+* Dictionary matching has the ability to use Levenshtein Distance (LD) calculations to match passwords which are non-exact matches to a dictionary entry.
+    * LD calculations happen on full passwords only, and have a `threshold` of 1/4th the length of the password.
 * Dictionaries can be customized, and custom dictionaries can be added very easily.
     * Exclusion dictionaries can also be built and tailored per-user to prevent obvious issues like using their own email or name as their password
 * Default dictionaries have excluded single character words due to many false positives